UK warns people to stay home as it braces for 90 mph winds

-LONDON (AP) — Millions of Britons were urged to cancel travel plans and stay indoors Friday amid fears of high winds and flying debris as the second major storm this week prompted a rare “red” weather warning across southern England.
+LONDON (AP) — Millions of people in the U.K. were urged to cancel travel plans and stay indoors Friday as the second major storm this week prompted warnings of high winds and flying debris across northern Europe.

-Storm Eunice is likely to cause significant disruption and dangerous conditions, with gusts that may exceed 90 miles per hour in highly exposed coastal areas, the U.K.'s weather forecasting office said.
+Britain’s weather service said Storm Eunice, known as Storm Zeynep in Germany, was likely to cause significant disruption and dangerous conditions, with gusts that may exceed 90 miles per hour in highly exposed coastal areas.

-A lower level amber warning for gusts up to 80 mph covers the whole of England from 5 a.m. to 9 p.m.
+“A strong jet stream like this can act like a production line for storms, generating a new storm every day or two,” Inness said.
+“There have been many occasions in the recent past when two or more damaging storms have passed across the U.K. and other parts of Europe in the space of a few days.

-“After the impacts from Storm Dudley for many on Wednesday, Storm Eunice will bring damaging gusts in what could be one of the most impactful storms to affect southern and central parts of the U.K. for a few years,” Met Office chief meteorologist Paul Gundersen said.
-“The red warning areas indicate a significant danger to life as extremely strong winds provide the potential for damage to structures and flying debris.”
+Even before the forecast high winds arrived, Eunice was already wreaking havoc with travel across southern England and Wales with many train services interrupted and numerous flights cancelled.
+A number of tourist attractions in England, including the London Eye, Legoland and Warwick Castle, closed ahead of the storm.

-The government is set to hold a meeting of its COBRA emergency committee meeting to discuss the storm later Friday.
+The U.K. government is set to hold a meeting of its COBRA emergency committee to discuss the storm.
+The Army is on “high readiness stand-by” to respond if needed, Home Office Minister Damian Hinds told Sky News.

 The Environment Agency has issued 10 severe flood warnings, another indicator of life-threatening weather conditions.

-British Airways warned of delays at London’s Heathrow Airport because the wind has reduced the rate at which aircraft are permitted to land.
+British Airways warned of delays at London’s Heathrow Airport because the weather has reduced the rate at which aircraft are permitted to land.

 “High winds and poor weather may cause last-minute delays, but we will do everything in our power to minimize any disruption that results,” the airline said.